DCDLEAFY/MangaCollecter/README.md

 # MangaCollecter
-A passion project due to the lack of available tools.
+A project to learn the tools.
+This project is not released or to be used in any way.
+It is for educational purposes.